oshitha191/LoanApprovalPrediction/README.md

 Number of dependents

-Target: Loan Status (Approved / Not Approved)
+Target variable: Loan Status (Approved / Not Approved)

-A sample of the dataset is shown using df.head() inside the notebook.
+A dataset preview (df.head()) is shown inside the notebook.

-🔍 Exploratory Data Analysis
+3. Exploratory Data Analysis

 The EDA process includes:

 Missing value analysis

-Duplicate checks
+Duplicate value checks

-Feature datatype inspection
+Data type inspection

 Outlier detection using Z-Score

-Distribution plots (histograms, KDE)
+Histograms and KDE plots for distributions

-Count plots for categorical variables
+Count plots for categorical features

 Boxplots for financial variables